 I spent a few days in visiting family in Downeast Maine this summer and it was great!
-I always forget how big Maine is until I’m halfway through a 5 hour drive and realize that if I was driving South and not North that I could almost be in NYC!
-I have a couple of aunts who live in Lubec for the summer and they have been pestering me to come visit for years, so my mom and I took the 5 hour drive up to visit them in this beautiful easternmost town.
+Maine is such a big state, and I always forget that until I’m halfway through a 5 hour drive and realize that if I was driving South and not North that I could almost be in NYC!
+I have a couple of aunts who summer in Lubec and they have been pestering me to come visit for years, so my mom and I took the 5 hour drive up to visit them in this beautiful easternmost town.

 Mainers have a slightly different sense of direction and “Downeast” actually means “Northeast.”
 If someone says they went “down” to someplace, it’s best to check a map before assuming they went south.
 In all likelihood, wherever they went “down to” is north of where they are standing now…I know we’re confusing but it’s a Maine quirk.